xfader2018/MSI_MAG_B650_TOMAHAWK_WIFI/README.md

 - Wifi/BT

 # Not working
-iGPU, disable this in your BIOS.
+- iGPU, disable this in your BIOS.

 # BIOS Settings
 Default settings with XMP enabled.
-Disable iGPU.
+Disabled iGPU and onboard Wifi/BT.

 # SMBIOS
 Use MacPro7,1 model and create your own serial info with [genSMBIOS](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios)